-- Soil seeding

-- Strip cropping

-- Terracing

-- Wind breaks

 - Sawdust (green or kiln-dried)

 - Shavings

 - Straw

 NUTRIENT MANAGEMENT

 A nutrient management plan is a plan for the land application of manure and fertilizer to meet crop needs.

 Animal density impacts nutrient management on farms and is usually measured as animal units per acre.
 An animal unit is 1000 pounds of live weight of any animal.